ZombieFleshEaters/mtgdm/README.md

 # Make this god damn movie

 ## General info
-A project site to showcase movie posters and box art that do not exist.
+A project site to showcase movie posters and box art.

 ## Credits
 mtgdm is standing on the shoulders of giants: